-The program of study is divided into three parts: (1) a basic program, consisting of five courses, that provides the student with a review of broad business concepts (this part of the program may be partially or fully waived - see basic program); (2) a core program, consisting of eight courses, that extends the student's knowledge in all areas of business; and (3) elective courses allowing the student to select courses in his or her particular area of interest.
+The program of study is divided into three parts: (1) prerequisites, consisting of five undergraduate courses, that provides the student with a review of broad business concepts (this part of the program may be partially or fully waived - see prerequisite courses); (2) a core program, consisting of eight courses, that extends the student's knowledge in all areas of business; and (3) elective courses allowing the student to select courses in his or her particular area of interest.

-Students who have an adequate background in any of the basic program courses listed below may be exempted from courses by the Graduate Screening Committee or the dean.
-Students who lack an adequate background may take some or all of the undergraduate courses listed in the Basic Program.
+Students who have an adequate background in the undergraduate courses listed below may be exempted from some or all of the undergraduate courses by the Graduate Screening Committee or the Dean.
+Students who lack an adequate background may take some or all of the undergraduate courses listed or select the academic leveling option (contact the COB Advising Office for more information).
 Students should have a working knowledge of Microsoft Office prior to entering the program.